-- ¬ Director of Carnival PLC and Carnival Corporation - ¬ Deputy Chairman of D.P.
-World (Dubai) - ¬ Director of White Ensign Association Limited - Member of the Board of Directors of Stichting Administratiekantoor EADS - $\neg$ President of the Royal Academy of Engineering - ¬ Visiting fellow of the University of Oxford
+- Director of Carnival PLC and Carnival Corporation; - Deputy Chairman of D.P.
+World (Dubai); - Director of White Ensign Association Limited; - President of the Royal Academy of Engineering; - Visiting fellow of the University of Oxford.

-- ¬ Senior Non-Executive Director of Bank of England (resigned June 2009) - ¬ Joint Chairman Mondi Group (resigned August 2009) - ¬ Chancellor of the University of Southampton (resigned July 2011) - ¬ Member of the International Advisory Board of Citigroup (dissolved December 2011) - ¬ Chairman of National Grid PLC (resigned January 2012)
+- Chancellor of the University of Southampton (resigned July 2011); - Member of the International Advisory Board of Citigroup (dissolved December 2011); - Chairman of National Grid PLC (resigned January 2012).